 Looking for a way to get rid of cookies?
 Before you do, think about this.

 Blocking all cookies may adversely affect your internet browsing experience.
-That’s because many cookies are good cookies, used to save your settings and preferences for the sites you visit.
+That is because many cookies are good cookies, used to save your settings and preferences for the sites you visit.

-That’s why using software to get rid of bad cookies while keeping the good ones is our recommended option.
-Antivirus programs from manufacturers such as Norton, McAfee, Trend Micro, Kaspersky and more will help you to manage cookies while still enjoying surfing the web.
+That is why using software to get rid of bad cookies while keeping the good ones is our recommended option.
+Antivirus programs from manufacturers such as Norton, McAfee, Trend Micro, Kaspersky and others will help you to manage cookies while still enjoying surfing the web.

-However, if you’re still determined to get rid of cookies, it’s as simple as fixing your browser settings.
-Here’s how to do it from some of the most used browsers.
+If you are still determined to get rid of cookies, however, it is as simple as fixing your browser settings.
+Here is how to do it from some of the most used browsers.

-To block cookies or change cookie settings in Firefox, select ‘options’ then choose ‘privacy’.
-Since Firefox accepts cookies by default, select “use custom settings for history”.
-This will bring up additional options where you can uncheck ‘accept cookies from sites’ or set exceptions, ‘accept third party cookies’, and decide how long cookies will be stored (till they expire, till you close the browser, or ask you every time).
-You can also see the list of stored cookies and delete those you don’t want manually.
-You also have the option of deleting all cookies either from the history window or the privacy window.
+To block cookies or change cookie settings in Firefox, select ‘Options’ then choose ‘Privacy’.
+Since Firefox accepts cookies by default, select ‘Use Custom Settings for History’.
+This will bring up additional options where you can uncheck ‘Accept Cookies From Sites’ or set exceptions; ‘Accept Third Party Cookies’ and decide how long cookies will be stored (until they expire, until you close the browser, or ask you every time).
+You can also see the list of stored cookies and manually delete those you do not want.
+You also have the option of deleting all cookies, either from the history window or the privacy window.
 Permissions for blocking or allowing cookies for single sites can also be set via the Permissions tab.

-Now you have all the information you need to manage and delete cookies, but don’t forget that doing so might mean that the web doesn’t look the way you expect.
-Find out more in How to Control Your Online Privacy with Software.
+Now that you have all the information you need to manage and delete cookies in your chosen browser, you can go forth and surf in the pleasure of knowing you have control.
+Do not forget, though, that doing so might mean that the web does not look the way you expect.
+Find out more in How to control your online privacy with software.